On Sunday 08 September 2024 02:11:44 Thierry de Coulon via tde-users wrote:

 other USB ports with your adapters

-I suppose you don't have another computer available to test connecting the
+I suppose you don't have another computer available to test connecting the ssd's on it?

 Thierry

-old laptops, etc.) are in yet a different storage place -- far, far away from
+My only problem is, my other machines that I might use for testing (desktop, old laptops, etc.) are in yet a different storage place -- far, far away from here rather than a walk across town.

-I know a few friends of the GNU/Linux persuasion, so I hope to get their help,
+I know a few friends of the GNU/Linux persuasion, so I hope to get their help, or to use one of their old machines for testing.

 Bill